LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 classicladder.c:
 --- changed extensively.
 Removed most of initialization code besides what was added for HAL.
---- A config file can be loaded from the comand line for modbus info
+--- A config file can be loaded from the comand line for modbus info *depreciated*
---- to use MODBUS, MUST load a config file so nomodbus variable is set to 0
+--- to use MODBUS master use --modmaster
+--- to use MODBUS server use --modserver
+--- if a program was loaded previouly and you load classicladder again with a ladder program
+    specified it will load it instead of ignoring it.
+--- change to put CurrentProjectfileName into infosgene array

 classicladder.h:
 --- small amount added.
 Add definitions for HAL s32 pins and For HAL support.
 --- changed define for symbols comment length from 30 to 50 for long signal names
---- added external variable nomodbus
+--- added external variable modmaster

 classicladder gtk.c:
 --- removed define for hardware.h
 --- changed gtk_exit(0) to gtk_main_quit in function QuitAppliGtk() so program returns to where we called gtk_main in

-classicladder.c
 --- run/stop and reset buttons send messages to statusbar

 config.c :